 - You are having significant regulatory or compliance issues;

-- You want change and project management support for major procurement changes;
+- You want to change and project management support for major procurement changes;

 - You want support convincing internal stakeholders of the benefits of strategic procurement.

 As you can see, the maturity and development of a procurement division can vary drastically.
 However, this is a critical point because it will determine the set of best procurement procedures you employ.

 So…if establishing a set of smarter purchasing procedures is dependent on the stage of a respective procurement function, is it possible to draft a set of best procurement procedures that all can refer to?

 Good question.
 Unfortunately, the answer is…not exactly.
 Establishing one blanket set of best procurement procedures for everyone involved in the procurement realm isn’t particularly effective.